-As the UK National Agency we cannot recommend or endorse the use of bid writers and you cannot use funding to obtain them.
+The UK National Agency cannot recommend or endorse the use of bid writers and you cannot use Erasmus+ funding to obtain them.
 However some projects do decide to use them.
 We would recommend contacting us as we can support you to make a good quality bid.
 You could consider incorporating a UK consortium partner if you are struggling for internal capacity.

-What is a PIC and how does my organisation obtain one?
+What is an OID and how does my organisation obtain one?

-- first register your organisation on the European Commission's EU Login, if you are not already registered.
-You may find it useful to read the Commission's EU Login manual (2.64 MB); then
+- First register your organisation on the European Commission's EU Login, if you are not already registered.
+You may find it useful to read the Commission's EU Login manual (3.13 MB); then

-- log-in to the Participant Portal with your EU Login account details and register to obtain your organisation's unique 9-digit PIC.
-Please refer to the European Commission’s Participant Portal User Guide (2.26 MB) before you register.
+- Log in to the Erasmus+ and European Solidarity Corps platform with your EU Login account details and register to obtain your organisation's unique 8-digit Organisation ID (OID).
+Please refer to our guide (1.14 MB) before you register.